LiaScript/liascript.github.com/content/english/blog/005_open-course-development-with-liascript.md

 image: "/images/post/elm-europe.png"

 categories:
-    - Conference
+    - News
-    - Talk
+    - Documentation
 tags:
-    - LiaScript
-    - Elm
     - Markdown
+    - Video
+    - OER
-    - YouTube
+    - Code

 description: An Elm-talk about the development of an online course DSL that is based on Markdown, given at the elm-europe conference in 2019.